clevinson/ssb-process-research/README.md

 The initial proposal can be found [here](proposal.md) on github, or alongside comments & feedback from the community as the initial [Scuttlebutt thread](https://viewer.scuttlebot.io/%25pQsAJUruiVGvktcscF0xOi6eOd0TTtTkbqo%2FegbMH0M%3D.sha256).

-## Progress
+## Dev-Diary

-Weekly updates will be published as a dev-diary both in this [repository](dev-diary.md), as well as on the corresponding Scuttlebutt [thread](viewer.scuttlebutt.io)
+Weekly updates will be published as a dev-diary both in this [repository](dev-diary.md), as well as on the corresponding Scuttlebutt [thread](https://viewer.scuttlebot.io/%25IBIWk2HtyLvRYBur5JNBTA9KqRfTgL%2FGEDq%2F%2FzDrPTA%3D.sha256)

 ## Roadmap